neqto: Docs

 Factory ResetResets the device to its factory conditions.
 This will erase all changes made to the device, so remote operation will become impossible.
 The initial setup procedure must be repeated before it can be used again.

-Check the MQTT status of a Node
+Check the MQTT Status of a Node

 Node MQTT Status